netdata/netdata/streaming/README.md

 #### Expected behaviors

-With the introduction of TLS/SSL, the receiver/transmitter communication behaves as shown in the table below, depending on the following configurations:
+With the introduction of TLS/SSL, the receiver-transmitter communication behaves as shown in the table below, depending on the following configurations:

 -   **Receiver TLS (Yes/No)**: Whether the `[web]` section in `netdata.conf` has `ssl key` and `ssl certificate`.
 -   **Receiver port TLS (-/force/optional)**: Depends on whether the `[web]` section `bind to` contains a `^SSL=force` or `^SSL=optional` directive on the port(s) used for streaming.